 Unfortunately, feedback in most companies is a one-way experience.

 Managers give employees feedback on their performance.
-However, by asking your employees what you can do to improve in your own position, you are telling them that self-improvement and professional development is applicable to everyone.
+However, by asking your employees what you can do to improve in your own position, you are telling them that self-improvement and professional development are applicable to everyone.

 You also indicate that you want to be a better leader to them and that you value their feedback.